 As for my walk in June, other sights along the way included the SIS Building (formerly known as the MI6 Building), Tate Britain, the Buxton Memorial Fountain, and a statue of Emmeline Pankhurst, among other things.
 See my Instagram post for more photos.

-Park & Pizza
+Finsbury Park & Pizza Pilgrims

 There isn’t much to say about my final walk of the month, but I did have a nice little wander around Finsbury Park, having never been there before, and it does have a pretty lake in there.
 Then afterwards I had a meal with Claire and a couple of our friends at Pizza Pilgrims, in an area called Exmouth Market (which feels confusing to me, as I originally come from Devon, where there’s a town called Exmouth!).
 I’ve never been to one of their restaurants before, but I enjoyed their Nduja pizza, which has spicy sausage as its main ingredient.
 So it was a very pleasant afternoon.
 You can see my photos from Finsbury Park in my Instagram post.

 Claire and I went to see Toy Story 4 at the cinema in June, both being fans of the franchise.
 And it’s safe to say Pixar had a lot to live up to after the huge success of the first 3 films.
 Indeed, I rewatched the trilogy on Blu-ray in advance of my cinema visit, the first time I’ve seen them in that format since upgrading from my DVDs.
 As you’d expect, they look and sound absolutely stunning in HD, and I still love the stories and characters as much as I always did.
 I’m delighted that pretty much all of the extra features from the Ultimate Toy Box DVD set of films 1 & 2 were carried over as well, with only a few minor omissions.
 It’s great to get such a deeply comprehensive insight into how the films were made, it’s a colossal treasure trove of material.